-I) Budget Figures
+Budget Figures

-The City of Calgary Council approved 2016 operating and capital budgets are reflected on the Statement of Operations and Accumulated Surplus.
-The budgets established for the capital fund are on a project oriented basis, the costs of which may be incurred over one or more years and therefore may not be comparable with the current year's actual amounts.
+The City of Calgary Council approved 2020 operating and capital budgets are reflected on the Statement of Operations and Accumulated Surplus and on the Statement of Changes in Net Financial Assets.
+The budgets established for the capital fund are on a project-oriented basis, the costs of which may be incurred over one or more years and therefore may not be comparable with the current year's actual amounts.

-m) Financial Instruments and Fair Values
+m) Financial Instruments, Related Risks and Fair Values